MAINE REVENUE SERVICES

 Description of mobile home:

-3. When Taxes Are Due in More Than One Town.
-Under the statute, the certificate is to be given by the tax collector of the municipality from which the mobile home is being moved.
-A tax collector should not give a certificate unless the mobile home is located in his town.
+3. When Taxes Are Due in More Than One Municipality.
+Under 29-A M.R.S. § 1002(9), the certificate for removal is issued by the tax collector of the municipality from which the mobile home is being moved.
+A tax collector should not issue a certificate unless the mobile home is located in their town.
 In the case of a mobile home which had previously been located in some other town, the collector may have no knowledge of prior unpaid taxes.
-In such case he should withhold the certificate until the mobile home owner satisfies him that tax was in fact paid or that the mobile home was not subject to tax.
-If the law is properly used, this problem will soon disappear, since a mobile home can now be moved only if properly registered (in which case the tax must be paid before registration), or if the dealer has the necessary certificate (in which case, also, the taxes must be paid.)
+In such case they should withhold the certificate until the mobile home owner satisfies them that tax was in fact paid or that the mobile home was not subject to tax.
+A mobile home can only be moved if properly registered (in which case the tax must be paid before registration), or if the dealer has the necessary certificate (in which case, also, the taxes must be paid.)

-5. Tax Year.
-This statute provides that the tax year shall be from April 1 to March 31 and that all taxes, including those for the current year, must be paid before a certificate for removal can be given.
+4. Tax Year.
+The related statute provides that the tax year shall be from April 1 to March 31 and that all taxes, including those for the current year, must be paid before a certificate for removal can be given.

 For mobile homes which are privately owned, if a certificate for removal is requested prior to commitment of property taxes, the excise tax should be collected only if the owner intends to register the mobile home, which is rarely the case.
-Usually, the owner obtains from the State Motor Vehicle Division a one-way certificate which does not require payment of an excise tax.
-A tax collector cannot legally refuse to issue a certificate for removal of a mobile home for which all committed property taxes have been paid.
+Usually, the owner obtains from the State Bureau of Motor Vehicles a one-way certificate which does not require payment of an excise tax.
+A tax collector cannot legally refuse to issue a certificate for removal for a mobile home on which all committed property taxes have been paid.
+If a certificate is issued after April 1 and before property taxes are committed, property taxes for the current tax year, including taxes not yet committed, must be paid.

-6. Mobile Homes Transported Into the State From Outside the State.
-The mobile home statute obviously does not apply in the case of a mobile home which is being moved into Maine from a point outside the state; it does apply in the case of a mobile home being moved from Maine to a point outside the state.
+5. Mobile Homes Transported Into the State from Outside the State.
+The certificate for removal requirement does not apply in the case of a mobile home which is being moved into Maine from a point outside the state; it does apply in the case of a mobile home being moved from Maine to a point outside the state.

-7. Illegal Movement of Mobile Homes.
-If a collector has reason to believe a mobile home is about to be moved in violation of the statute (that is, through use of dealer of transporter plates and without the necessary tax certificate) it should immediately be brought to the attention of the nearest State Police Officer.
+6. Illegal Movement of Mobile Homes.
+If a tax collector has reason to believe a mobile home is about to be moved in violation of the statute (that is, through use of dealer of transporter plates and without the necessary certificate for removal) the tax collector should notify their local law enforcement agency.

-8. Transporter Registration Certificate and Plates; Fee.
+7. Transporter Registration Certificate and Plates; Fee.
 Garage owners, body shops, finance companies, banks and junk dealers may apply for a transporter registration license and plates for the purpose of transportation and delivery of vehicles owned or temporarily in their custody.
-The holder of a transporter registration plate may transport or deliver using this plate only if the vehicle is accompanied by the owner or someone in his employ.
-In no event shall any transporter plate be used in lieu of registration plates or be loaned to any person or be used by the holder for personal reasons.
+The holder of a transporter registration plate may transport or deliver a mobile home using this plate only if the vehicle is accompanied by the owner or someone employed by the owner.
+In no event shall any transporter plate be used in lieu of registration plates, loaned to any person or used by the holder for personal reasons.
 Transporter plates shall not be used on a towing vehicle.

 MAINE REVENUE SERVICES